Jing Qian

 Current Projects

-Treaty Shopping, Race to the Bottom, and Treaty Cascades (manuscript)
+Treaty Shopping, Race to the Bottom, and Treaty Cascades (Under Review)

 Flexibility in International Institutional Design: The Case of the OECD MLI